 In 2012, he was awarded the Philippine Consulate of South Florida Leadership Distinction Award for Outstanding Achievement and Performance in Music.

 Though coming from a classical background, Alex takes a musically-eclectic approach in his endeavors, with influences from Hip-Hop to Electronica that help shape his understanding of music.
 Alex believes that diverse-music education can benefit society.
 In 2018, he founded ALEX SCORES MUSIC, an original-music service for film, advertising and video production.
-Alex has been an instructor at SharpMinds Music Academy for several years, having nurtured some outstanding young pianists during his tenure.
+Alex has been an instructor at SharpMinds Music Academy for several years, having nurtured some outstanding young pianists and composers during his tenure.

 Marina Radiushina, D.M.A. is the artistic director of the Miami Chamber Music Society and Mainly Mozart Festival.
 She is a winner of numerous prestigious piano competitions including Horowitz and Rubinstein piano competitions.

 Hailed as a “virtuoso whose playing is distinguished by rare depth of interpretation and understanding of style”.
 Dr. Radiushina made her debut with the Mariinsky Theatre Symphony Orchestra under the baton of Maestro Valery Gergiev in February 2012, appearing at the Great Hall of the Moscow Conservatory and Theatre Des Champs-Elysee in Paris.